Feet Funding for 2 Year Olds

-FEET is the offer of 15 hours of free childcare a week.
-Find out if your 2 year old can get FEET by checking the financial and automatically funded criteria below.
+Free Early Education for Two year olds (FEET) offers eligible families up to 15 hours of free early education and childcare a week for 38 weeks a year.
+You can find out if your child can get FEET by checking the financial and automatically funded criteria below.

 - Financial criteria